Missouri State Flag

 History of the Missouri Flag

-Missouri is a state located in the Midwestern region of the United States of America.
-It shares borders with Tennessee, Iowa, Illinois, Kentucky, Arkansas, Oklahoma, Kansas, and Nebraska.
-The capital city is called Jefferson City and the largest city is called Kansas City.
-Missouri is referred to as "The show-me-state" and it is thought it obtained this name from Missouri's Congressman Willard Duncan Vandiver's speech in which he stated, "I come from a state that raises corn and cotton and cockleburs and Democrats, and frothy eloquence neither convinces nor satisfies me.
-I am from Missouri.
+Missouri is located in the Midwestern region of the United States of America and shares borders with Tennessee, Iowa, Illinois, Kentucky, Arkansas, Oklahoma, Kansas, and Nebraska.
+The capital city is Jefferson City and the largest city is Kansas City.
+Missouri is often referred to as "The show-me-state."
+This name may pay homage a famous quote attributed to Missouri Congressman Willard Duncan Vandiver, where he mentioned that, "I am from Missouri.
 You have got to show me."

-Missouri has been inhabited for thousands of years.
-Before the Europeans reached the area, Missouri was inhabited by Native American tribes which included the Osage, Missouri, and Illini.
-French explorers Jacques Marquette and Louis Jolliet reached the area in 1673.
-In 1682, French explorer Robert de La Salle arrived in the area and claimed the land for France as part of Louisiana.
-Over the years, small settlements were built including Fort Orleans in 1724 and in 1764, the city of St. Louis was established.
+Indigenous people including the Native American tribes of the Osage, Missouri, and Illini resided in the area that is now Missouri for thousands of years, before the French explorers Jacques Marquette and Louis Jolliet became the first Europeans to reach the area in 1673.
+Shortly after the French discovered the area, French explorer Robert de La Salle traveled to the area and claimed the land for France In 1682 as part of Louisiana.
+The area of Missouri was slowly developed after the French discovered the area including the samll settlements of Fort Orleans, which was built in 1724 and the city of St. Louis which was established in in 1764.

 In 1762, the Spanish gained control of the area until France regained control in 1800.
-In 1803, following the Louisiana Purchase, Missouri became part of the Louisiana territory until the Missouri Territory was established in 1812.
+The Louisiana Purchase in 1803 made Missouri part of the Louisiana territory in the United States until the Missouri Territory was established in 1812.
 Missouri became the 24th official state of the United States of America on August 10th, 1821.

 We offer free images of the Missouri Flag in four sizes (small, medium, large, and high resolution).
 These images are distributed royalty free for both personal and educational use and are ideal for use in projects and on websites.
 If you choose to use one of our images, attribution is appreciated, but not required.